auth0/docs/samlsso-auth0-to-auth0.md

 4. Click on the blue **"Create New Connection"** button

-In the "Create SAMLP Identity Provider" connection window, enter the following information into the "Configuration" tab.
+In the **"Create SAMLP Identity Provider"** connection window, enter the following information into the "Configuration" tab.

 **Connection Name:** You can enter any name, such as "SAML-Auth0-IDP"

 **Email Domains:** In this example, we will use the Lock Widget, so in the Email Domains field enter the email domain name for the users that will log in via this connection.
 For example, if your users have an email domain of 'abc-example.com', you would enter that into this field.
 You can enter multiple email domains if needed.
+Make sure the test user you created in section 2 has an email address with email domain that matches what you enter here.

 **Sign In URL:** enter the **"SAML Protocol URL"** field that you copied in section 2 above.
 (From account 2 dashboard, Apps/APIs link, Settings tab, Advanced Settings, ENDPOINTS section, SAML tab, "SAML Protocol URL" field.)